 Since Lieutenant Hanks was caught completely by surprise, he gave up without a fight.
 Every soldier in the garrison was taken prisoner, then released on the condition that they would not fight for the remainder of the war.
 It was a tough, embarrassing blow for the Americans in Michigan.
 Civilians on the island were given a choice: either take an Oath of Allegiance to Britain or leave the island.

 Not much happened in Michilimackinac in late 1812, nor in 1813.
 The Americans did manage to establish a blockade of goods up to the island which lead to two miserable winters for the British encamped there.
-A new commander arrivied on the island in May of 1814, named Robert McDouall.
+A new commander arrived on the island in May of 1814, Robert McDouall.

 Wanting to strengthen his position on the island, McDouall fortified the defenses of the existing fort and decided to build a stockade and blockhouse at the highest point on the island where the British had fired on the fort 2 years earlier.
 He not only used his soldiers to construct this new defensive structure, he also required the villagers to help move rocks and build the facility that was named Fort George.
 McDouall also trained his soldiers harder than any of the other previous commanders on the island.

 Out east, the American forces were holding on against the British.
 Emboldened by this, Americans in the west tried to go on the offensive, and in July 1814, Americans tried to retake Mackinac Island as a part of a larger campaign to harm the trading alliance between the British and the Natives.
 Plans were made in Detroit, and on July 3, a squadron of five American ships under Commodore Arthur Sinclair headed toward the Island.
 On their way, they stopped at St. Joseph Island, which had been held by the British but was abandoned in 1812 when they left to take Michilimackinac.
 The Americans arrived off the shores of Mackinac Island on July 26.